-- $1,000 enables 20 families living in the early stages of the disease to participate in support groups across one year.
+- $1,000 enables 20 families living in the early stages of the disease to participate in support groups for one year.

 Dollars At Work

-- 1,531 people received education on all stages of the disease process
+- 1,531 people received education on all stages of the disease progression.

 Omaha Office: 402-502-4301 | web site | 11711 Arbor Street, Suite 110, Omaha, NE 68144